shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ### File locations

 Within your Pipeline Configuration, the `config/` directory contains all the files and folders that are meant to be customized.
 In `config/`, you’ll find three sub-directories: `cache`, `core`, and `env`.
-The `env` dir contains all of the environment configuration files, so this document will refer to the files in `config/env`.
+The `env` directory holds the environment configuration files, so this document will refer to the files in `config/env`.

 ![env Folder Contents](./images/env_config_ref/1.png)